hapax/hapax.github.io/assets/chuzenji.md

 After a few minutes, a blob appears behind the frosted glass, resolving as the door opens into a thin and slightly frayed woman in her late 30s.
-She conducts me inside, and, as if to certify a position of which she is unsure, shuffles behind a curtain in order to re-emerge and face me with exaggerated formality over the counter.
+She conducts me inside, and, as if to certify a position of which she is unsure, shuffles behind a curtain to then re-emerge and face me with exaggerated formality over the counter.
-Between her broken English and my broken Japanese, a room is booked.
+Between her broken English and my broken Japanese, a room is booked; I tramp upstairs and leave my backpack.
-Just as I am about to leave, a toddler appears beside us on the counter, and smiling hugely, hands me a random set of keys.
+Just as I am about to leave, a toddler appears on the counter, and smiling hugely, hands me a random set of keys.
-The woman apologetically retreives the keys, and hands the toddler to a disembodied pair of hands that emerge from the curtain.

 #### The lesser shrine<a id="sec-2" name="sec-2"></a>